-Salus University College of Education and Rehabilitation offers the following certificate programs:
+Salus University College of Health Sciences, Education and Rehabilitation offers the following certificate programs:

 This certificate program includes courses taught online, in-person, on weekends and during the summers.
 It is offered in part-time format in consideration of the demands of working professionals.
 In collaboration, the program director and students design individual programs of studies to better meet the students’ needs.